Winter can be tough when you live with asthma. Cróna Tansey shares 9 ways to prepare for the cooler months.

 A feeling of dread comes over me whenever I face another winter living with asthma.
-It’s the usual dread of cold air and the risk of infection.
-It’s this feeling that is now forcing me into action early in the autumn.
+It's the usual dread of cold air and the risk of infection.
+It's this feeling that's now forcing me into action early in the autumn.

-As a teacher, autumn is always the time when I get myself organised and back into any routines I might have slipped out of.
-I go back to school in late August when it’s time to dust off my laptop and get organised for the academic year ahead.
+As a teacher, autumn is when I get organised and back into proper routines.
+I go back to school in late August when it's time to dust off my laptop and get organised for the academic year ahead.

-After a couple of unbearable winters living with asthma, I decided to add ‘prepare for winter’ to my list of priorities for the autumn months.
-When you’ve lived with asthma for as long as I have, you know that preparation is key.
+After a couple of unbearable winters living with asthma, I decided to add "prepare for winter" to my list of priorities for the autumn months.
+You know that preparation is vital when you've lived with asthma for as long as I have.

 The impact of colds and infections on my asthma

 Before I got into the habit of properly preparing for the winter months, I found myself unwell with colds and infections every couple of weeks.
-I was told that a lot of the illnesses could be put down to being a teacher, and that I’d eventually ‘build up a resistance’ to infections that I was exposed to in the classroom.
+I was told that many of the illnesses could be put down to being a teacher and that I'd eventually "build up a resistance" to infections that I was exposed to in the classroom.

-The issue with this was that I had been teaching for several years already, and didn’t feel as though I had built up any resistance at all.
-It felt like once I overcame one chest infection, there was another one waiting to take its place.
+This was the issue: I'd been teaching for several years already, and I felt like I hadn't built up any resistance.
+It felt like once I overcame one chest infection, another one was waiting to take its place.

 This also triggered my asthma – so not only did I have to manage the symptoms of a chest infection, but I also had my asthma symptoms to contend with.
-The symptoms included wheeziness, coughing, chest tightness, and loss of sleep.
+The symptoms included wheeziness, coughing, chest tightness, and sleep loss.

 My asthma symptoms got worse

-All of a sudden, I began experiencing a lot of unexpected asthmatic flare ups.
-I would have coughing fits, I’d feel wheezy most of the time, and my voice was always weak.
-Environmental factors that I could previously endure (like vehicle pollution in cities) suddenly became unbearable.
+Suddenly, I began experiencing a lot of unexpected asthmatic flare-ups.
+I'd have coughing fits, I'd feel wheezy most of the time, and my voice was always weak.
+Suddenly, the environmental factors I used to endure (like vehicle pollution in cities) became unbearable.
 It eventually felt like my body was reacting to every trigger I encountered.

-I was once so badly affected and run down during the winter that I remained unwell until May (which is late spring in Ireland), and came down with a case of shingles.
+I was once so severely affected and run-down during the winter that I remained unwell until May (which is late spring in Ireland) and came down with a case of shingles.
 It felt like there was no end to my list of illnesses.